 Transplant & Cellular Therapies are complex therapies and require an experienced team of healthcare professionals to support you safely through this journey.
-We call these healthcare will walk beside you throughout this care journey answering questions and providing knowledgeable support for you and your family/caregivers.
+We call these healthcare professionals your Cellular Therapy Multidisciplinary Care Team because they come from various specialties or "disciplines" to be part of your care team.
+This team will walk beside you throughout this care journey answering questions and providing knowledgeable support for you and your family/caregivers.
 The various members of this Multidisciplinary Care Team are on the following pages.